CLARIAH/datasets-vlo/README.md

 There are overlays for development, the beta and production environments and environments that have a fluentd running on the host.
 Note that more than one overlay can be applied if needed.

+### Static metadata serving

+A nginx based container for serving the metadata records as static content can be enabled by including the `data.yml` overlay.
+The following environment variable has to be set to the location of these files on disk in order to make this work:

+* `HOST_METADATA_DIR`

+The files will then become available (by default) at `http://localhost:8184/data/`.

+See [.env-template](.env-template) for an example.

+### JMX

+JMX reporting of the Solr server can be enabled by including the `jmx.yml` overlay and setting the following environment variables:

+* `JMXTRANS_HOST_ALIAS`
+* `JMXTRANS_STATSD_HOST`
+* `JMXTRANS_STATSD_PORT`

+See [.env-template](.env-template) for details and examples.

 ## Scripts